thompsonmj/uncoil/README.md

 Using the `-x` option, you can specify additional file extensions or directories to *hard skip*.

+The package handles Jupyter notebooks by converting to text using `jupytext` in the output without affecting the contents of the notebook or adding any files to the directory.

 This can be useful for navigating large projects, quickly summarizing as well as thoroughly revealing the structure and contents of a project.

 It may be useful for providing context of a codebase to a Large Language Model (LLM).